-Chair Nathan Fletcher, Supervisor of San Diego County’s Fourth District, is introducing new initiatives and programs, and working with others in the community to elevate activities that make San Diegans proud to say they’re from San Diego County.
-Below is a list of Chair Fletcher’s initiatives.
+Supervisor Nathan Fletcher, Supervisor of San Diego County’s Fourth District, is introducing new initiatives and programs, and working with others in the community to elevate activities that make San Diegans proud to say they’re from San Diego County.
+Below is a list of Supervisor Fletcher’s initiatives.

 Fire Captain Ryan J. Mitchell’s First Responders Behavioral Health Support Program